seveibar/pragmaticversioning/README.md

   a maintanence period or show a substantial milestone to their community.
 - Package maintainers can now clearly indicate what BIGRELEASEs will continue to receive updates

+## Definitions

+- `BIGRELEASE` - This is a "brand" number, meaning it is mostly used for marketing purposes.
+It indicates a substantial release that can be accompanied with a maintenance period.
+- `ANNOUNCE` - Major feature(s) or changes in behavior that may facilitate an announcement.
+This can be done on a scheduled basis (e.g. weekly) or after a substantial number of contributions are made that indicate it's time to release a changelog to package consumers.
+- `INCREMENT` - Any contribution will increment by default.

 ## Where Semantic Versioning Fails

 - In Semantic Versioning, there is no way to release or communicate a LTS/"long term support" version